pablo-quilez/nandgame/README.md

 # Advance if no obstacle
 #------------------------------
 ADVANCE:
-# Obstacle on front
+# Check if obstacle on front
 A = 0b00100000000
 D = A
 A = 0X7FFF
 D = D & *A
 A = ROTATELEFT
 D; JNE
-# Move forward
+# No obstacle, move forwards
 A = 0b00000000100
 D = A
 A = 0X7FFF